A Day of Rest

 I love the fireworks photo at the top of the post.
 It's from a fireworks show at Hiram last summer after the golf outing.
 I was testing our (then new) pocket point-&-shoot Sony.

 Something about the worn-out colors of the freight cars, the not-so-pretty pond of water in the foreground, the power lines that are reminiscent of prison bars, and the barren trees really symbolized how we were feeling about working at Hiram and driving so much.
-Well, as I sit here sipping my Starbucks Strawberries & Cream I have to admit I'm out of material.
-Guess that's it for tonight.
-Enjoy your week!

 0 Comments: